VectorAngle/Pendulums/README.md

 ### The app only works on Windows

-WARNING!
+### WARNING!
 The app is in its alpha version and might have a lot of bugs.

+This app simulates movemement of 2 pendulums without gravity and traces a line.

 Put 4 numbers divided by spaces in INPUT.TXT.